dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In configuration variables that can accept a list of values, the Begin End Increment syntax can be used to easily create a sequence of numbers without having to type out the entire list explicitly.
+In configuration variables that can accept a list of values, the Begin End Increment utility can be used to easily create a sequence of numbers without having to type out the entire list explicitly.
 This functionality is similar to the Python range() function except that it is inclusive, meaning that the end value is also included in the list.